zkmoney/mantl/docs/getting_started/gce.md

 If you don't want to commit these values in a file, you can source them from the environment instead:

+  - GOOGLE\_PROJECT
+    The ID of a project to apply resources to.

+  - GOOGLE\_REGION
+    The region to operate under.

 `image` is the GCE image to use for your cluster instances.
 You can find image names under Images in the Compute Engine section of the GCP console.